markusmeingast/Airfoil-GAN/README.md

 Generative Adverserial Nets (GANs) have shown a promising application for generating new data samples based on large, highly varying datasets that are indistinguishable from the original real samples.
 Although the application has been primarily focused on visual data, such as faces or handwritten characters, the utilization of these methods for industrial applications has been somewhat limited.

-Here the application of a variable auto-encoder (VAE) combined with a C-GAN is explored for the design of new 2D airfoil geometries, where the input parameters will be based on lift and drag coefficients, as well as an intended cross-sectional area.
+Here the application of an auto-encoder (AE) combined with a C-GAN is explored for the design of new 2D airfoil geometries, where the input parameters will be based on lift and drag coefficients, as well as an intended cross-sectional area.

 # Literature